SamMed05/c-cpp-notes/docs/c/arrays.md

 This works because C automatically sets any unspecified initializers to zero when you provide at least one initializer value.
 :::

+### Important rules for array initialization

+When initializing arrays with the syntax `type name[size] = { values... }`, keep these rules in mind:

+1. If `size` is specified and there are fewer initializers than the size, remaining elements are automatically initialized to zero
+2. If `size` is specified, you cannot provide more initializers than the declared size
+3. If `size` is omitted (`[]`), the compiler will determine the size based on the number of initializers provided
+4. Without initialization, local arrays (automatic storage duration) will contain garbage values

 ## Array input and output